 How is it for you?
 Do you pace yourself, or race ahead and run out of steam?
 Studio time at the moment is based on play, experimenting and reflecting.
 It is the taking time to look back at what I have done that is reaping rewards.
 I'm wanting to understand my processes more so I can use what works well, and avoid familiar dead ends and leg traps.
 And only by watching and listening can I see what these strengths and unhelpful habits are.

+The result?
+I ENJOYED the race.
+And that is more important than the statistics of time, seconds and age category placing!
+Because of the planning I was able to enjoy it.
+That's the point.
+In praise of slow, in praise of going at a comfortable and sustainable pace.
 So, I have dived headlong into "Approaches to Abstraction" with Sally Hirst It's six weeks of play, thinking and developing ideas.
 Having the format is something I found I needed to help prioritise my time and focus in the studio.
 Too many distractions were calling me away.
 Enough!
 I love having someone else coming up with a plan, and it is really clear that Sally is an expert teacher and very experienced artist herself.
 I love her approach, style and sense of humour.
 I've been collecting this week - colour - line - shape - texture, and from here we will go on to working with some of our reference material.
 My overall theme is the tidal river estuary and beach at Llandanwg - we often go and stay there in the campervan....I love it.
 I'm really excited to be working further with some initial photos and sketches I have from visits this year into more developed work.
 It's a way that I can stay connected to this beloved place when I can't get there in person - though I have booked myself a week in a house there in Spring...just me and Ruby the dog.
 Even my husband isn't allowed to come on this art retreat that I have gifted myself.

 Come back and see what happens ...
 Thank you all so much for coming.
 I was delighted to see so many smiling faces and hear many positive comments - the best was "this is my kind of heaven" How good is that?
 Our house does lend itself to a good Open Studio - lots of space and a beautiful garden leading onto my studio through the big french doors.
 I wanted to show that "art makes a home" and used the sitting room to its best advantage.
 It did help folk view the art in a possible context of their own home.
 I will definitely be doing another one - maybe in the spring.
 To be clear with you, this isn't a post about how great my holiday was.
 It isn't a "look at me" and "look at what i did on holiday, aren't I amazing?"